asmita-27/Dynamic-Maze-Solver/README.md

 **Algorithm Understanding:**
 - Visualize how A* explores the search space
 - Understand heuristic-driven search
-- See incremental replanning in action
+- See incremental replanning in action (D* Lite, LPA*) ⭐NEW
-- Compare static vs. dynamic algorithms
+- Compare static vs. dynamic algorithms in real-time ⭐NEW
+- Observe performance differences between forward and backward search ⭐NEW

 **Problem Solving:**
 - Path optimization strategies
 - Handling dynamic environments
 - Loop detection and resolution
 - Trade-offs between algorithms
+- Understanding incremental search principles ⭐NEW

 **Programming Concepts:**
 - Event-driven architecture
 - State machine patterns
-- OpenGL rendering
+- OpenGL rendering with multi-path visualization ⭐NEW
 - User input handling
+- Priority queue-based algorithms ⭐NEW
+- Real-time performance metrics tracking ⭐NEW

 ### Use Cases